fandm-college/rcs.github.io/slurm/04_commands.md

-jobname     | The name of the Job. maxdiskread | Maximum number of bytes read by all tasks in the job. maxdiskwrite| Maximum number of bytes written by all tasks in the job. maxrss      | Maximum resident set size of all tasks in the job. ncpus       | Amount of allocated CPUs. nnodes      | The number of nodes used in a job. ntasks      | Number of tasks in a job.
+jobname     | The name of the Job. maxdiskread | Maximum number of bytes read by all tasks in the job. maxdiskwrite| Maximum number of bytes written by all tasks in the job. ncpus       | Amount of allocated CPUs. nnodes      | The number of nodes used in a job. ntasks      | Number of tasks in a job.